mtrutledge/generator-dnn/CONTRIBUTING.md

 ## Submitting a pull request

 1. Find an issue to work on, or create a new one. *Avoid duplicates, please check existing issues!*
-2. Fork the repo, or make sure you are synced with the latest changes on `develop`.
+2. Fork the repo, or make sure you are synced with the latest changes on `development`.
 3. Create a new branch with a sweet name: `git checkout -b issue_<##>_<description>`.
 4. Do some programming.
 5. Write [unit tests](http://nshipster.com/unit-testing) when applicable.
 6. Keep your code nice and clean by adhering to the coding standards & guidelines below.
 7. Don't break unit tests or functionality.
 8. Update the documentation header comments if needed.
-9. **Rebase on `develop` branch and resolve any conflicts _before submitting a pull request!_**
+9. **Rebase on `development` branch and resolve any conflicts _before submitting a pull request!_**
-10. Submit a pull request to the `develop` branch.
+10. Submit a pull request to the `development` branch.

 **You should submit one pull request per feature!** The smaller the PR, the better your chances are of getting merged.
 Enormous PRs will likely take enormous amounts of time to review, or they will be rejected.